Mathilde2010/hacks_and_stuff/src/content/blog/markdown-style-guide.md

 - Start with simple projects (or whatever your more experienced friend/sibling recommends!)
 - Light-colored yarn is easier to see your stitches
-- Count your stitches (learned this the hard way 😅)
+- Count your stitches (learned this the hard way)
 - Take breaks when your hands get tired
 - Having a crochet buddy helps so much
 - Save your yarn labels (they have important info!)

 ## My Favorite Projects So Far 📸

-The first thing I made was... well, let's just say it was supposed to be a square but ended up more like a triangle 😂 But now I can make all sorts of cool stuff!
+The first thing I made was... well, let's just say it was supposed to be a square but ended up more like a triangle.
+But now I can make all sorts of cool stuff!
 My favorites have been:
-- A cute little bear plushie (that my sister made first, obviously)
+- A cute little bag (that my sister made first, obviously)
-- A chunky scarf that everyone asks about
+- A chunky scarf
-- Phone pouches for my friends
-- A crop top that I'm actually super proud of (yes, copied from sis!)
+- A crop top that I'm actually super proud of

 ## Why You Should Try It 💫

 Crocheting isn't just about making stuff - it's actually really chill and satisfying.
 Plus:
 - It's perfect for watching TV or listening to podcasts
-- You can make unique gifts for friends (or copy someone else's ideas like me!)
+- You can make unique gifts for friends
-- It's a great way to be creative (or copy creatively 😉)
+- It's a great way to be creative (or copy creatively lol)
 - The crochet community is super nice and helpful
 - You'll feel amazing when you finish a project!